CSGuides/grad-job-guide/_interviewing/visits.md

 if the host is drinking) is "never say anything mean about anyone, especially not your current institution or other institutions at which you are interviewing".
 She notes that this rule applies even if your current institution is legitimately dysfunctional.

+<a href="https://www.monperrus.net/martin/">Martin Monperrus</a>
+elaborates that for European interviews, "the informal dinner/lunch is a classic, and &mdash; cultural difference :) &mdash; it might happen in a good restaurant.
+My recurring advice to my students is <emph>to train to have a great academic conversation at a restaurant</emph>".

 **Following Up:**
 We recommending sending "thank you" emails, at least to your host.
 We also